desihub/gpu_specter/README.md

 `time srun -u python -u gpu_wrapper_specter.py -o test.fits`

 Right now it successfully runs on 1 cori gpu (and 1/8 skylake).
-The runtime is very long because the bundles are currently computed serially.
+The runtime is very long (~5 minutes) because the bundles are currently computed serially.
 For debugging/profiling we can add `--nspec 50` to process only two bundles, for example.

 Right now we have added nvtx range collection around `ex2d_patch`, `cache_spots`, and `projection_matrix`: